theo-armour/2022/pages/health/wellness-dimensions-and-pillars.md

 2022-08-08 ~ We all want to be "healthy", yet we all seem to have our own unique visions of what "being healthy" really means.
 Me being me, figuring out my health is long, drawn out, rather exhaustive investigation.

 In the following text, you will find my investigations into other people's definitions.
 Ultimately the process leads to a definition of my personal definition - which also ends being a checklist that I can use to monitor and measure the rise and fall of my own wellness.

+Currently, the effort is about:

+* Gathering definitions of the dimensions of wellness from a large variety of authoritative sources.
+* Building up a master list of all the the dimension titles that have been found
+* Creating our own set of dimensions based on what we've found
+* Building a list of keywords or tags that may be associated with a particular dimension

+Example

+The physical dimension might include the following keywords: exercise, nutrition, sleep, sexual health, and making healthy decisions.

+Considerations

+* Our list is oriented toward the elderly
+* A prime use for the effort is to assist in care-giver and patient dialogs

 ## Introduction